PoliticalGraveyard.com

 Presumably named for: John Jay

-Lloyd G. Jackson (b.
+Lloyd G. Jackson Lloyd G. Jackson (b.
 1918) — of Hamlin, Lincoln County, W.Va.
 Born in Yawkey, Lincoln County, W.Va., May 30, 1918.
-Son of Guy H. Jackson and Ella (Johnson) Jackson.
 Democrat.
 Served in the U.S. Army during World War II; drilling contractor; natural gas producer; member of West Virginia state senate 7th District, 1947-70; defeated in primary, 1970.
 Methodist.
 Member, Freemasons; Shriners; Elks; Moose; American Legion; Veterans of Foreign Wars.
-Still living as of 1970.
+Presumed deceased.
+Burial location unknown.

 Relatives: Son of Guy H. Jackson and Ella (Johnson) Jackson; married, December 16, 1948, to Pauline Adkins; father of Lloyd G. Jackson II.